 3.60 – 4.00: Trustee Scholarship worth $8,000 per year

 3.25 – 3.59: President’s Scholarship worth $6,000 per year

 3.00 – 3.24: Dean’s Scholarship worth $4,000 per year

 2.50 – 2.99: Achievement Award worth $2,000 per year

-Warner Pacific invites students to audition or interview for the following awards at our Scholarship Day on February 22.
-Separate application forms are required and information is available at www.warnerpacific.edu/scholarships .
+Warner Pacific invites students to audition or interview for the following awards at our Scholarship Day in February.
+Separate application forms are required and information is available at: www.warnerpacific.edu/scholarships .

 - Act Six Academy